Learning to Code with SVG

 Lab Time:

 Approximately 1 hour, not including Lecture time.
-Students should copy and paste lines, and then change the attribute values to greatly reduce typing time and typos.
+Students should copy and paste lines,

 Age range: